ianmnv/Citi-bank-app/to-dos.md

 # Needs an update in files:

--App (done)
--HeaderLoggedIn (done)
--HeaderLoggedOut (done)
--HomeOut (done)
--Profile
--Money
+- Profile: Able to edit user's info
+- HomeOut: Create validation if fields are empty & new function that calls dispatch in this new function
+- Money: Not display all movements and change functionality in case user doesn't have movements at all
+- HeaderLogOut: Get user by fetching it instead of getting it from the users vaiable
+- App: Don't get all users when component first displayed

-## What to change:
+## What needs to change:

+- currentUser: Get current user from useParams(id).
+Needs to replace this on Profile, HeaderLogIn, HomeLinks, Money and App components.

+/////////////////////////////////////////////// DONE

-1. HeaderLoggedIn & Out, change the way to sign-in and out, example: (done) 👇 in header logged in setLoggedIn(true);
+- HeaderLoggedIn & Out, change the way to sign-in and out, example:
+  👇 in header logged in
+  setLoggedIn(true);
   localStorage.setItem("userData", JSON.stringify(user));
   navigate("/");

   Create a dispatch using 'useImmer' or another 'useImmerReducer' to only call this funciton in both components